kiikode/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 12. Convert from base 2 to base 10
 13. Print possible combinations of two letters
 14. Print a number with decimal places
+15. Convert from base 10 to base 16
+16. Encode and decode text